 We thought this would probably convince the HST haters to vote NO to reinstating the PST, because who would want to keep the higher tax?
 However, the result of the BC HST Referendum is a return to the archaic PST system.

 All the same, we'll still present the reasons why we think the HST is a good thing.

 Bruce Hurst, FCGA, Chair of the Certified General Accountants Association of British Columbia, explained in a news article "Why I am voting in favour of the HST".
 One of his points was "In my view, the consumer either pays the tax directly via a value-added tax like the HST or indirectly through a tax embedded in the cost of the product.
 Either way the consumer pays the tax."

 Much of the cost of the PST to consumers is hidden, by being embedded in the costs of businesses.
-This includes the PST on the cost of electricity, gas, computers, equipment, furniture and fixtures, shelving, vehicles, consumables such as office supplies, services to repair computers, equipment, etc.
+This includes the PST on the cost of gas, computers, equipment, furniture and fixtures, shelving, vehicles, consumables such as office supplies, services to repair computers, equipment, etc.